wcornwell/leaf13C/README.md

 # A versioned database for leaf <sup>13</sup>C values from across the world

+**If you want to just download the data, all versions are [here](https://github.com/wcornwell/leaf13C/releases).**  Alternatively if you're an `R` user, the data is wrapped up in a handy little data packages.
+See below for how to use it.

+**If you have a dataset that you'd like to add, please click on the issues tab and raise an issue.
+We'll then sort out the easiest way to add those data**.

 ## How to use this package

 #### Install the required packages